Glass Art

 Glass is a very versatile material, there are many different ways to make art in glass.
 This is just a very basic overview of some common ways glass for contemporary art can be made.

-When choosing glass art keep in mind the size and area of the placement.
+When choosing glass art , consider the size and area of the placement.

 For example, a small glass sculpture cannot be bought for a large coffee table or a small dichroic glass painting cannot be placed on a huge wall space behind the sofa.

-The golden rule is to measure the size of your wall or table before installing a decorative glass art piece and other glass fusing supplies.
+The golden rule is to measure the size of your wall or table before purchasing a decorative piece of glass art and other glass fusing supplies.

 No line is permanent, however.

-You can hang several smaller glass frames in a gallery wall behind your couch.
+You can hang several smaller glass frames in a gallery wall behind your sofa.

 Decorating at home is an easier task; the challenging part is choosing whether to go for traditional or modern art to complement the architecture.